scaleoutsystems/fedn-ultralytics-tutorial/examples/african-wildlife/README.md

 # African Wildlife Example

-This is an example FEDn project that trains the Ultralytics YOLOv8n model to classify buffalos, elephants, rhinos and zebras.
-See a few examples below,
+This is an example with data from Ultralytics where we classify buffalos, elephants, rhinos and zebras using a YOLOv8 model.
+See a few examples images below,

 <img src="figs/buffalo.jpg" width=30% height=30%>